cloudmesh/cloudmesh-queue/README.md

 ## Configuration

+On Windows machines, using `gitbash` to run these commands is advised if a Linux like terminal is preferred by users.

 The current jobset filename is stored in the cloudmesh variables under the variable `jobset`.
 It can be queried with